gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 You'll notice that in order to make your first demo, you created an instance of the `gr.Interface` class.
 The `Interface` class is designed to create demos for machine learning models which accept one or more inputs, and return one or more outputs.

-The core `Interface` class has three core arguments:
+The `Interface` class has three core arguments:

 - `fn`: the function to wrap a user interface (UI) around
 - `inputs`: which Gradio component(s) to use for the input.
 The number of components should match the number of arguments in your function.